24 October 2020

-We all know it’s important to have a strong password.
+We all know how important password security is.
 If a hacker is able to access your account, they could obtain dangerous information, install malware, steal data, or attempt a cyber-fraud like whaling.

 In 2012, millions of LinkedIn users had their usernames and passwords breached.
 This meant that accounts were hacked and cybercriminals sent messages and posted links from people’s profiles, causing their ‘connections’ on the site to click on infected links which may have contained malware or ransomware.
 Some reports suggested that as many as 170 million accounts were compromised.